Child Relocation And Your Rights And Obligations

 Helping You Prepare For A Substantial Change In A Child’s Life

-West Virginia family courts consider relocation as a substantial change to allow the modification of a parenting plan when it will significantly impair either parent’s parenting time.
+West Virginia family courts consider relocation as a substantial change to allow modification of a parenting plan when it will impair either parent’s ability to exercise responsibilities that the parent has been exercising or when it impairs the schedule of custodial allocation that has been ordered by the court.

 Contact Us Today For A Free Consultation